jimdigriz/freeradius-oauth2-perl/README.md

 If you do not have a *secure* website at the apex of your realm, then you will need to:

-1. in a terminal run the following amending the `.well-known/openid-configuration` URL appropiately to point at your authentication provider
+1. in a terminal run the following amending the `.well-known/openid-configuration` URL appropriately to point at your authentication provider

         curl -s -L https://.../.well-known/openid-configuration | python -m json.tool
 1. extract the `authorization_endpoint` and `token_endpoint` entries (which *must* be HTTPS)